ani2fun/techies-handbook/README.md

 Bonjour, Namasté! 👋

 Welcome to Aniket's "Tech-Notes."
-I am Aniket, a seasoned technologist with a passion for creating innovative systems and developing software solutions.
+I am Aniket, a technologist with a passion for creating innovative systems and developing software solutions.

 Within these virtual walls lies my personal knowledge-base repository, a treasure trove of code snippets, technical documents, and general computer science notes.
 This collection includes command references for  various tools and technologies, as well as notes on topics such as data structure and algorithm design, system architecture, and much more.